50 reasons to love the UK and Ireland

 Only two minutes walk from here, you will find the Gallery of Modern Art housing four floors of contemporary painting, sculpture and installations from around the world.
-Recent acquisitions include work by Christine Borland and Toby Paterson.
+Acquisitions include work by Christine Borland and Toby Paterson.
 The gallery also offers a great programme of temporary exhibitions.

 Locally referred to as the Clockwork Orange, Glasgow has a small but perfectly-formed underground system.
 With an inner and outer circle line, it couldn’t be simpler to navigate and it offers a great way to get around.
 Look out for the subway signs and use the service to head to the city’s Kelvin Hall stop in the West End.

-A short walk from here, you will find Kelvingrove Art Gallery & Museum – an absolute must-see in Glasgow.
-A stunning red sandstone iconic building, Kelvingrove reopened in July 2006 after a £35 million restoration project.
-A favourite amongst locals and visitors alike, it boasts a fantastic and varied collection with something for everyone.
+A short walk from here, you will find Kelvingrove Art Gallery and Museum – an absolute must-see in Glasgow.
+A stunning red sandstone iconic building, Kelvingrove is a favourite amongst locals and visitors alike, it boasts a fantastic and varied collection with something for everyone.
 Highlights include Dali’s famous Christ of St John of the Cross, a wonderful armoury collection, a four-metre ceratosaur and an immaculately-restored Spitfire.